Death of a loved one

 - U.S. Consulate General Almaty: +7 727 250-49-00/01

-- After hours call the Duty Officer: +7-7172-70-2200
+- After hours, call the Duty Officer: +7-7172-70-2200

-Notification of the Next of Kin
+Notification of the next of kin

-Decisions to be made by NOK
+Decisions to be made by the next of kin

 Your loved one’s remains will need to be received in the U.S. by a licensed funeral home.
 You will need to make arrangements for receipt of the remains and provide the funeral home contact information to the Embassy.

-(d) Disposition of Effects
+(d) Disposition of effects

-- Consular Report of Death issued by the Consular Section
+- Mortuary certificate, issued by the Consular Section

-- Copy of the deceased person’s passport
+- Copy of the decedent’s passport

-- Customs Declaration
+- Customs declaration